diffel12/Chances/README.md

 # Chances
-A FREE game based off of a slot machine, hit download on the file above!
+A FREE game based off of a slot machine, hit download on the files above!

 REMEMBER: YOU MUST UNZIP FOR GAME TO WORK